Dijon France is a Great City to enjoy the Freedom of the Segway

 There are 40 timbered homes in Dijon with some of them preserving their first floors as storefronts.
 It makes for an interesting dichotomy seeing modern furniture and artwork resting alongside the earliest dwellings in town.

-Built in 1483, the Maisson Milliere on 10 Rue de la Chouette (Owl Street) sits directly behind the Notre-Dame.
+Built in 1483, the Maison Milliere on 10 Rue de la Chouette (Owl Street) sits directly behind the Notre-Dame.
 With its original wooden shutters and straw and sawdust pugging (soundproofing), it’s the oldest timber house in Dijon.

 FYI: If you rent the 1990 film “Cyrano de Bergerac” with Gerard Depardieu, you’ll catch several frames of this relic.